ui5-next/ui5g/README.md

 ## About

-This generator is written by Theo but some ideas come from Madeleine, and it only can generate really simple project.
+This generator is written by `Theo` but some ideas come from `Madeleine`, and it only can generate really simple project.

 Very pleased to be able to help you.